Luxcium/codex-k0/scripts/README.md

 working directory.
 This helps validate the runtime context during each lifecycle phase and is useful for troubleshooting or for CI/CD pipelines that need to capture environment metadata.
+### genesis.sh
+`genesis.sh` performs the minimal boot-phase setup.
+It installs dependencies if `node_modules` is missing, detects container environment, and reports git status.

 ---